-Have you ever wondered What is the required IELTS score for UK nurses?
+Have you ever wondered What is the required IELTS score for UK nurses in 2023?

 If you have, you’re probably from a country where English is not the primary language, and there’s good news if you’re specifically from the Philippines or India:

-Health officials from the UK have plans to hire “5,500 nurses” from these two countries with “500 nurses due to be recruited from overseas by March ” (telegraph.co.uk).
+Health officials from the UK had plans to hire “5,500 nurses” from these two countries with “500 nurses due to be recruited from overseas by March ” (telegraph.co.uk) and continue to hire nurses in 2023.
 If this is your profession, and you’re from one of those countries, you’re probably curious about the requirements to be a nurse in the UK.
 In this post, we’ll discuss the one we think is most important.
 Can you guess what it is?

 Well, here is your guide to the necessary IELTS score for nurses wishing to work in the UK!